MeshQu is not yet publicly available. The API and SDK are in early access. To request access, contact contact@meshqu.com.

 Why MeshQu exists

-Modern systems increasingly make automated or AI-assisted decisions, but cannot prove that those decisions followed policy at the moment they mattered.
+Automated and AI-assisted systems make decisions constantly.
+Few can prove those decisions followed policy at the moment they mattered.
 Logs show what happened.
-They do not prove what should have happened.
-MeshQu exists to make decisions governable, replayable, and independently verifiable — at the decision boundary.
+They do not prove policy compliance.
+MeshQu closes that gap.
+It makes decisions governable, replayable, and independently verifiable — at the decision boundary.
 Key concepts: Decision context · Policy · Decision · AlertWhat MeshQu does

 You send a decision context (the data describing what is about to happen).
 MeshQu evaluates it against your active policies and returns a decision:ALLOW, REVIEW, DENY, or ALERT, along with any violations.